OpenGrow-Box/OpenGrowBox/readme.md

 ![image](https://github.com/OpenGrow-Box/OpenGrowBox/assets/170749418/d6ce0c8a-5bb4-4811-aae0-707a2d543cfd)
  .. no data there the reason for NaN and the rest

 ---

+## NEWS:
+### Module Industrial - Node-RED ONLY
+Industrial Version:

+Pi4 or Linux Vm/Linux-Computer
+Sensors
+Node-RED
+Python
+Grafana
+Influxdb or other db
+---
 ## Base / Heart / Call it How You Like

 ### Raspberry Pi 4 Setup and Installation